The Best Type Of Soil For Grass – What Kind Is It?

 Lawn Soil Like Post-it Notes

-This is the type of soil which can very loosely be described as loam.
-It is sort of strange, people know it almost by instinct when the come in contact with this type of “perfect soil”.
+This is the type of soil that can very loosely be described as loam.
+It is strange; people know it almost by instinct when they come in contact with this type of “perfect soil.”

-It is sort of like “post-it notes”, they stick to some things but not like tape.
-A good loam soil cannot make a mud pie when it is wet, but it also does not fall apart when it is dry.
+It is sort of like “post-it notes.”
+They stick to some things but not like tape.
+A good loamy soil cannot make a mud pie when wet but does not fall apart when it is dry.

-This it the best type of soil for a lawn – the surface soil.
+The best type of soil for a lawn is surface soil.

 Recommended Reading: